Yanis Varoufakis: Minister of Finance and the Syriza government (January–August 2015)

 Varoufakis's view on Greece's public debt, and the 2010 crisis which began as a result of the Greek government's inability to fund it, was that EU bailouts were attempts to take on the largest loan in history on condition of austerity measures that would shrink the incomes from which old, un-serviceable loans and new bailout debts would have to be repaid.
 Varoufakis argued that the "bailout" loans of 2010 and 2012, before restructuring the debt properly and putting in place a developmental program (including reforming the oligarchy, creating a development bank and dealing with the banks' non-performing loans) would lead to deeper bankruptcy, a great depression and a harder default in the future.
 His explanation of why the troika of Greece's lenders (the IMF, the ECB, and the European Commission) insisted on these bailout loans was that they represented a transfer of losses from the private banks to Greece's and Europe's taxpayers.
 In his view, the 20 February 2015 Eurogroup agreement that he negotiated, "was an excellent opportunity to move forward."
 However, this view was not shared by the Eurozone countries or the wider financial community.
 The ECB had prevented the Greek Government from raising money cheaply and had also forced Greek banks to rely on expensive ELA funding.
-In other words, the Eurozone had signalled that 'strict conditionality' would apply and that Greece would face a Banking collapse if it did not comply.
+In other words, the Eurozone had signalled that "strict conditionality" would apply and that Greece would face a banking collapse if it did not comply.

 Thus, the troika of lenders did not agree to let the new Greek government change the previous terms of the agreement or to a debt restructuring.
-Varoufakis claims that, soon after the extension was granted at the end of February, the troika reneged on its alleged promise to consider a new fiscal and reform program for Greece, demanding of the Greek government that it implement the old one (which the Syriza government was elected to re-write).
+Varoufakis claims that, soon after the extension was granted at the end of February, the troika reneged on its alleged promise to consider a new fiscal and reform program for Greece, demanding that the Greek government implement the old one (which the Syriza government was elected to rewrite).
 In March 2015, the Wall Street Journal pointed to several tensions between Greece and the other Eurozone countries, saying that some countries feel they have taken the "tough medicine" and the €195 billion owed is not insignificant.
 Further, they stated other governments have philosophical differences with Varoufakis and his Anglosphere and Keynesian leanings.
 Peter Ludlow said Varoufakis and his colleagues "turned instinctively ... to the U.K. and the U.S. even before they called on the European Left."